CodingTrain/Live-Poll/README.md

 * http://localhost:3000/vote/{pollId} to vote in a poll

 * http://localhost:3000/poll/{pollId} to show the results of a poll
-* https://localhost:3000/poll/{pollId}?view=overlay for results of specific poll (semi-transperant white background)
+* http://localhost:3000/poll/{pollId}?view=overlay for results of specific poll (semi-transperant white background)
-* https://localhost:3000/poll/{pollId}?view=nogradient for results of specific poll (progress bars without gradients)

 ### optional